luthfiadityaa/SimeDarby-Wiki/Basic-Design/Host-Interfaces/Production-Storage-Result.md

 * **TYPE**: S: Success
 * **MESSAGE_DESC**: Free Text -> **The production process has been finished.**

-The data will be selected as a result:
+The data will be selected as a result: Warenavi ⇄ SAP
 * **ITEM_CODE** ⇄ **MATERIAL CODE**
 * **RESULT_AREA_NO** ⇄ **PLANT**
 * **BATCH_NO** ⇄ **BATCH**